 Relevant Financial Policies Multi-year SFP The County's SFP is based on a five-year financial forecast and includes a 10-year analysis of operating costs in cases where new programs and facilities are recommended to ensure the ability to pay for long-term operational costs.
 Performance measures and strategies are key elements of the SFP process.
 Five-Year Capital Improvement Plan The County's five-year Capital Improvement Plan (CIP) is a long-term list of significant projects funded by the General Fund in the Capital Projects budget.
 It also includes the five-year capital program for non-General Fund agencies.
 The CIP aids the County in its assessment of the best use of funds available in order to establish and prioritize its capital asset goals, while maintaining long-term financial stability.
-Quarterly Budget ReportThe County Executive Office issues quarterly budget reports that provide the E County departments, members of the public, and other interested parties with overview of the current status of budgeted revenues and expenditures, total bud Annual Budget Policies and Guidelines The Annual Budget reflects the County's disciplined approach to fiscal management and is consistent with the County's SFP process.
+Quarterly Budget Report The County Executive Office issues quarterly budget reports that provide the Board, County departments, members of the public, and other interested parties with an overview of the current status of budgeted revenues and expenditures, total budgeted positions and various departmental issues requiring adjustments to the County's budget.
+Annual Budget Policies and Guidelines The Annual Budget reflects the County's disciplined approach to fiscal management and is consistent with the County's SFP process.
 Department budgets are consistent with the priorities and operations plans contained in the SFP.
 Departments use these planning processes, along with outcome indicators, to evaluate programs and redirect existing resources as needed for greater efficiency to reduce costs and minimize the need for additional resources.
 Fund Balance Reserve Policy The County General Fund currently contains formal and informal reserves, appropriations for contingencies, appropriated reserve-type funds, and reserves held by others.
 The purpose of these reserves is to protect community programs and services from temporary revenue shortfalls and provide for unpredicted, sudden and unavoidable one-time expenditures.